jfpatrick/accsoft-gui-pyqt-widgets/docs/use.rst

    git clone git+ssh://git@gitlab.cern.ch:7999/acc-co/accsoft/gui/accsoft-gui-pyqt-widgets.git
    cd accsoft-gui-pyqt-widgets
    # Install the runtime dependencies
-   pip install .
+   pip install .[examples]
    # Run the example
-   python examples/graph/minimum_example.py
+   python examples/graph/simple_example.py

+.. seealso:: Each widget in this wiki presents its examples in more detail.
+Explore more in :doc:`widgets/index`.

 Using with Qt Designer